-The records of events and audit logs are protected in a manner to prevent alteration.
-Only authorized trusted individuals are able to perform any operations, such as archiving or transfer to backup media, without modifying integrity, authenticity and confidentiality of the data.
+The audit logs are protected in a manner to ensure they cannot be deleted or destroyed (except for transfer to long term media) for the duration of their retention period Only authorized trusted individuals are able to perform any operations, such as viewing, archiving or transfer to backup media, without modifying integrity, authenticity and confidentiality of the data.
 The records of events are date stamped in a secure manner.
+Digital signatures are used to protect the integrity of audit logs where applicable or required to satisfy legal requirements.